 It dramatically reduces the amount of information transferred in order to match the technical limits imposed by your TV.

 Only now, TVs are much more capable.
 And by that, we mean bright.
 A normal TV puts out around 100-300nits of brightness, where one nit (derived from the Latin for ‘to shine’) is equivalent to the light provided by one candle.
 An HDR TV can in theory get up to 5000nits.

 Of course, that sort of light would be blinding at maximum brightness.
 This tech isn’t about searing your retinas, though - it’s about widening the range in order to display finer increments of shading.

 The idea is to let you see more of what is recorded.
 You’ll get more details in the shadows and highlights.
 Sunlight will gleam properly off windows.
 Colours will be richer and more lifelike, with more delicate gradations and greater shifts in tone.
 Basically, your picture will look more natural and more real.

 Don't believe us?
 Take it from Hollywood colourist, Dado Valentic, in our video below...

 What is HDR10?

-Currently, there are four different varieties of HDR: HDR10, HLG, Dolby Vision and Advanced HDR by Technicolor.
+Currently, there are five different varieties of HDR: HDR10, HDR10Plus, HLG, Dolby Vision, and Advanced HDR by Technicolor.

 HDR10 is the original and currently most common form of HDR.
 It's an open standard that has been adopted by numerous manufacturers, service providers (Amazon and Netflix) and the Blu-ray Disc Association (BDA).